Restaurants

 But it doesn’t have to be this way.
 There is hope, and it comes in the form of Urban List's round up of Brisbane/Meanjin's best banquets.
 The agony of choice is banished and plentitude reigns supreme as the whole table is treated to a repast of the finest dishes in the house that'll impress even the pickiest eaters—no decisiveness required.

 Even better, we’ve rounded up the Brisbane banquets that come in at under $70pp, for when you’re indecisive, but also on a budget—or you’ve just got that one cheap person who doesn’t see the value in a $100 set menu at Agnes (it’s so worth it, FYI).
-Find them sorted by budget below.
+Find them sorted by budget right here.

 Under $40